 Homeowners insurance doesn't normally cover termite damage or removal.
 That's because termite infestations can typically be prevented through routine home maintenance, which homeowners are responsible for.

 But if termites were to chew through your home's wiring and cause a fire, for example, your homeowners coverage could step in to help pay for the damages, as fire is a covered peril under most policies.
 It's important to check with your insurer to see what you are and aren't covered for.
 If you're an Esurance policyholder, give us a call at 1-800-ESURANCE (1-800-378-7262).
-Our agents are available to help 24/7.
+Our licensed agents are available to help at these times.

 protecting your home against termites